Skip to main content

 Explore interventions specific to treating the adult population from an integrated behavioral and medical health perspective.

-Integrated Behavioral Health Certificate for Adults aims to provide participants with population health prevention strategies and treatment-focused interventions which can be implemented within any adult healthcare setting.
+Integrated Behavioral Health Certificate For Adults aims to provide participants with population health prevention strategies and treatment-focused interventions which can be implemented within any adult healthcare setting.
 Students completing this certificate will be better prepared as healthcare professionals to deliver integrated clinical care, consult with medical teams as a leader and integration expert, and to launch innovative practice models that offer unique value propositions to the healthcare marketplace.

 The Integrated Behavioral Healthcare (IBH) certificate program specializing in Adult care is offered as a stackable credential exclusively to students currently enrolled in the Doctor of Behavioral Health (DBH) degree program at Cummings Graduate Institute for Behavioral Health Studies.